 Read More: Movies Like Back to the Future

 8. Unknown (2011)

-Also starring Diane Kruger and January Jones, ‘Unknown’ is an intriguing psychological-action film right from the beginning which takes the audiences through the unfolding of a well-constructed plot towards a completely unexpected ending.
-Collet-Serra has very cleverly put the script on screen avoiding unnecessary stretches and keeping the film at a right pace.
+Also starring Diane Kruger and January Jones, ‘Unknown’ is an intriguing psychological-action film right from the beginning, which takes the audiences through the unfolding of a well-constructed plot towards a completely unexpected ending.
+Collet-Serra has very cleverly put the script on screen, avoiding unnecessary stretches and keeping the film well-paced.
 With Neeson’s expert-style performance and his ability to hold the entire film on his own makes ‘Unknown’ an aesthetic watch.
 Though the film received a mixed response, it led Collet-Serra to collaborate with Neeson on multiple projects in the future.

 Read More: Movies Like Apocalypse Now

 ‘Shutter Island’ is a story of two federal marshals, Edward Daniels and Chuck Aule, who visits an offshore island where a mental asylum for criminally insane houses the most vicious murderers and rapists to solve a disappearance case of a patient named Rachel Solando.
 As Edward builds up his case, he tries to uncover the truth behind the activities at the facility while being haunted by his past.
 Based on Dennis Lehane’s novel of the same name, ‘Shutter Island’ is the most twisted film directed by Martin Scorsese till date, which takes the levels of suspense, mystery, and thriller elements to new benchmarks in Hollywood.
 The film which is set in the 1950s, uses elements of detective thrillers combined with the traits of a delusional story-telling and psychological horror.